4.98 from 47 votes

 Let’s bake together!
 Follow me on my YouTube channel where I’ve already uploaded over 150 recipe videos that you can watch for free!

-Slice of german chocolate cake on white plate
+Slice of German chocolate cake on a plate with one bite missing.

 German Chocolate Cake